AbdulSattar81/DevOps/Shell_Scripting/readme.md

 set -x:
 (-x stands for debug mode)

+pipe( | ) is used whenever we want to provide the output of the first command to the input of the second command.
-ps -ef (-ef give all the processess running)
+1. ps -ef (-ef give all the processess running)
+2. ps -ef | grep amazon (ex: in place of amazon you can type anything that you want to filter by.)
+3. ps -ef | grep amazon | awk -F" " '{print $2}'     (ex: here "$2" means second column from the data)
+4.

 Commands